 CoAP is used over SMS in this transport binding by placing a CoAP message in the SMS payload using 8-bit encoding.
 SMS concatenation MAY be used for messages larger than 140 characters.
 CoAP retransmission is disabled for this binding.
 An LWM2M Client indicates the use of this binding by including a parameter (sms) in its registration to the LWM2M Server including the node’s MSISDN number.
 The LWM2M Client MAY interact with the server using both UDP and SMS bindings.

+Editor’s Note: Specification of security needed (DTLS over SMS?), and need to define concatenation, possibly limit the size of a COAP message.

+Editor:s Note: RD requirement to configure the reporting channel: notifications preferred over UDP binding or SMS binding if enables (under LWM2M server object).

 Response Codes